DarKFeneR996/DCSWaypointEditor/documentation/CF_Integration.md

 where,

-- {number} is the DMPI number
+- {number} is the DMPI number.
-- [ss_list] is an optional list of the ship(s) that target the DMPI and the station each ship uses, all ships in this list must belong to a flight from a CF DMPI waypoint that targets this DMPI reference point
+- [ss_list] is an optional list of the ship(s) that target the DMPI and the station each ship uses, all ships in this list must belong to a flight from a CF DMPI waypoint that targets this DMPI reference point.

 The default format for DMPI reference point names in CF is “DMPI {number}”.
 DCSWE requires the addition of the [ss_list] to further specify how to convert the CF DMPI